Updated: Oct 30, 2021

 At least they got the general direction of deterioration correct.
 But how exactly do they know something happened 1.728 million years ago and not 1.729 million years ago?
 How could anyone, anywhere, ever validate any of it?.

 Even harder to believe, are the signs given in Islam that would point to the end times.
 There are 56 minor signs, and 10 major most of which aren’t indicative of any specific time period (the drinking of much wine), and some are pretty laughable (people fornicating in the streets like donkey’s).
-One of the major signs… and probably the most damning against it as a viable eschatology is that of Isa (Islam’s Jesus) return prior to the Mahdi.
+One of the major signs… and probably the most damning against it as a viable eschatology is that of Isa's (Islam’s Jesus) return prior to the Mahdi.
 It’s damning for two reasons:

-If Jesus is who He says He is, (and He says He is God in the Flesh) than He cannot be the Jesus of Islam (who was only a man).
+If Jesus is who He says He is, (and He says He is God in the Flesh) then He cannot be the Jesus of Islam (who was only a man).
 Subsequently, Islam only knows who Jesus is via the Christian faith which predates it by 700 years.

-If Jesus returns as predicted in the Koran than He cannot be the Jesus of the Bible (whom Islam only knows about via the Christian faith) and is a liar (because He claimed to be God) thus invalidating Him as a prophet.
+If Jesus returns as predicted in the Koran then He cannot be the Jesus of the Bible (whom Islam only knows about via the Christian faith) and is a liar (because He claimed to be God) thus invalidating Him as a prophet.

-Last of which, the atheist/agnostic/skeptic/scientist view that the earth meets some cataclysmic-end due to a natural or cosmic disaster (i.e…comet collision, super-volcano, etc.).
+Last of which, the atheist/agnostic/skeptic/scientist view that the earth meets some cataclysmic end due to a natural or cosmic disaster (i.e…comet collision, super-volcano, etc.).
 Ironically their view aligns almost perfectly with that of the Bible (wormwood, sun going dark, extreme heat, etc.)

 The Bible foretold over 2,000 years ago, that certain things would have to happen prior to the return of Christ:

-Wars and Rumors of wars, pestilences, earthquakes, ethnic and national strife, and false prophets/messiah’s claiming to be Christ.
+Wars and Rumors of wars, pestilences, earthquakes, ethnic and national strife and false prophets/messiah’s claiming to be Christ.
 (Matt.
 24, Mark 13, Luke 21)

 The Bible uniquely qualifies these as ‘birth pangs’, increasing in frequency and intensity.

-Technology would increase to the point to where one man could control all the buying and selling in the world.
+Technology would increase to the point where one man could control all the buying and selling in the world.
 (Rev. 13)

-Technology would increase to the point to where the whole world could view an event at one location.
+Technology would increase to the point where the whole world could view an event at one location.
 (Rev. 11:9-10)